Top 10 Winter Activities in the North Island

 New Zealand’s temperate climate makes it the ideal place to get stunning alpine views without having to endure bitterly cold temperatures.

-If you’re looking for a shorter journey, try the Taranaki Falls Track.
-It’s also in the Tongariro National Park but, due to its lower attitude, covers a remarkably different landscape of native beech forest and alpine scrubland.
+At the top of most lists for best day walk is the Taranaki Falls Track.
+It’s in the Tongariro National Park but, due to its lower attitude, covers a remarkably different landscape of native beech forest and alpine scrubland.

 Discover more alpine walks